Jilava massacre: Aftermath

 As a result of the massacre, the simmering power struggle between Sima and Antonescu reached crisis proportions.
 Informed of what had taken place on November 27, the latter immediately called a special meeting of the Council of Ministers, demanding that the government and the Legion issue a joint public statement disassociating themselves from and condemning the recent events.
 When asked why they did not attempt to prevent bloodshed, the Legionary ministers denied having any foreknowledge and tried to act as surprised as anyone else.
 Still, they all attempted to justify the murders, claiming it was the general impression among Legionaries that the court had no intention of punishing any of the accused, whom they assumed would eventually go free.
 Antonescu, unswayed, declared that: "the handful of reprobates who have committed this crime will be punished in an exemplary manner.
 I will not allow that the country and the future of the nation be compromised by the action of a band of terrorists...
 I was reserving the punishment of those held at Jilava for the justice system of the country.
 But the street decreed otherwise, proceeding to implement justice itself".

 Sima replied that such a deed would not be repeated, to which Antonescu drew his attention to the fact that Nicolae Iorga's safety was threatened by Legionaries and he should take steps to ensure no harm was done.

 Sima agreed, but by the end of the day was informed that Iorga, the venerable historian and former prime minister, had been murdered.
 Several Guard members had attacked him and Virgil Madgearu, secretary general of the National Peasants' Party, in their homes, kidnapped and shot them, and abandoned their bodies in a roadside ditch.
 Also on November 27, Zăvoianu and his men rounded up more leading figures of the Carlist regime, including former prime ministers Constantin Argetoianu and Gheorghe Tătărescu (saved by the quick intervention of Lt.
-Col. Alexandru Rioşanu), former prime minister Ion Gigurtu (saved by Sima) and former ministers Mihail Ghelmegeanu and Nicolae Marinescu; they were brought to the Police Prefecture with the intention of executing them, but spirited away to safety in the heavily fortified building of the Interior Ministry.
+Col. Alexandru Rioșanu), former prime minister Ion Gigurtu (saved by Sima) and former ministers Mihail Ghelmegeanu and Nicolae Marinescu; they were brought to the Police Prefecture with the intention of executing them, but spirited away to safety in the heavily fortified building of the Interior Ministry.

-Codreanu, whose body was discovered on November 25, was solemnly reburied on November 30, along with the Decemviri and Nicadori.
+Codreanu, whose body was discovered on November 25, was reburied on November 30, along with the Decemviri and Nicadori.
 The Guard would claim that the assassins acted solely out of fury and a desire for revenge (the remains of their hero were being unearthed a short distance away as the massacre proceeded), and while the discovery doubtless stirred them to action, the procurement of arms and prison plans involved detailed planning that took time and premeditation.
-In July 1941, Zăvoianu, along with the former Legionary police officers Gheorghe Creţu, Octavian Marcu, Constantin Savu and loan Tănăsescu, and the Legionary Dumitru Anghel, were condemned to death and shot for perpetrating the massacre.
+In July 1941, Zăvoianu, along with the former Legionary police officers Gheorghe Crețu, Octavian Marcu, Constantin Savu, and Ioan Tănăsescu, and the Legionary Dumitru Anghel, were sentenced to death and shot for perpetrating the massacre.
 That month, Dumitru Grozea and thirteen of his accomplices, mainly former police officers and Iorga's assassins, were condemned to death in absentia.